 - Salads: Crumble tofu feta over a fresh green salad or a Greek-inspired salad for a burst of tangy flavor.

-- Pasta and Grain Bowls: Sprinkle tofu feta on top of pasta dishes, grain bowls, or Buddha bowls to elevate the flavors and add a protein boost.
+- Pasta and Grain Bowls: Sprinkle tofu feta on top of pasta dishes, grain bowls, or Buddha bowls to elevate the flavors and boost the protein.

 - Pizzas and Flatbreads: Use tofu feta as a vegan cheese substitute on pizzas and flatbreads.
-It doesn’t melt but will add a delicious tangy flavour hit.
+It doesn’t melt but will add a delicious tangy flavor hit.

 - Charcuterie Boards: Include tofu feta as part of a vegan charcuterie board.
 Serve it alongside olives, fresh fruits, nuts, and crackers.